-The Fiscal Year 2025 Budget aimed to increase ridership through a range of initiatives, including the opening of new stations as the system moves toward full buildout.
+The Fiscal Year 2025 Budget aimed to increase ridership through a range of initiatives, including the opening of new stations as the system moves to full buildout.
 As such, SMART entered the new year by opening the Petaluma North Station, the City of Petaluma's second station.
-In May 2025, the Windsor Station opened, extending the system an additional three miles to the north.
+In June of 2025, the Windsor Station is slated to open, extending the system an additional three miles to the north.
 This marks a significant milestone in SMART's development, and the first extension of the SMART system since the Larkspur Station opened in 2019.
-This station adds Windsor into the SMART network and completes a project that began back in 2019, was suspended in 2020, and was then reactivated in 2023.
+This station adds Windsor into the SMART network and completes a project that began back in 2019, which was then suspended in 2020, and then reactivated in 2023.
 While ridership has been increasing steadily over the last several years, these new connections will bring a wave of new users to SMART.

-SMART increased its service in Fiscal Year 2025 by implementing two additional weekday round trips, bringing the total number of weekday trips to fortytwo (42).
-This increased the number of trains during weekdays better serving community members traveling for work, school, or leisure.
-Through the strategic addition of service, SMART has increased both peak hour and off-peak ridership in Fiscal Year 2025.
+SMART increased its service in Fiscal Year 2025 by implementing two additional weekday round trips, bringing the total number of weekday trips to forty-two (42).
+This increased number of trains during weekdays better serves community members traveling for work, school, or leisure.
+Through the strategic addition of service, SMART has increased both peak hour and offpeak ridership in FY25.
 SMART continued to provide additional service for events like the Marin County Fair, Giants games, and the Butter and Eggs Festival.

 The Youth and Seniors Ride Free program began in April 2024 and has led to increases in youth, senior, and adult ridership.
 Comparing ridership data for March 2024 and March 2025, SMART saw an increase in youth ridership of 130%, an increase in senior ridership of 71%, and an increase in adult riders of 11%.
 Youth and seniors now make up an estimated 42% of SMART riders, mirroring the demographic patterns in Sonoma and Marin Counties.
-The increased ridership among both farepaying and free-fare riders points to the success of this program and other efforts to grow ridership.
+The increased ridership among both fare-paying and free-fare riders points to the success of this program and other efforts to grow ridership.